indimail/indimail-virtualdomains/.github/README-indimail.md

 ## DKIM signing for bounces

 Bounces have NULL as the value for the Return-Path header.
-Due to this you cannot generate a signature from the original email using <b>qmail-dkim</b> or <b>dk-filter</b>.
+Due to this you cannot generate a signature from the original email using <b>qmail-dkim</b>.
 However both of them allow you to set a fixed domain (d=) tag in the DKIM signature for bounces, by setting environment variable <b>BOUNCEDOMAIN</b>.
 A simple way to set this is to use the <u>bounce.envrules</u> control file.

 ```
 $ sudo bash